Ian Wace: Personal life

-In September 1994, Wace's first wife and their two small children were killed in a car accident in Hampshire, when he was 31 years old (they had been driving in separate cars).
-He married Fiona Hardy two years later and had two children with her; they split in 2010.
+In September 1994, Wace watched his family killed in a road crash in Hampshire.
+His first wife Joanne, 34, and their two children, four-year-old son Guy and 11-month daughter Alicia were killed.
+He married Fiona Hardy two years later and had two children Claudia and Luke; they split in 2010.
 In 2012, he married the model Saffron Aldridge.

 In June 2017, he purchased Tanera Mòr, the largest of the Summer Isles off the northwest highlands of Scotland, for £1.7 million, far less than the £2.5 million asking price when it was put on the market in 2013.
 Wace will oversee a four-year development to Tanera Mòr, which could become an "idyllic retreat capable of hosting up to 60 paying guests".

 In 2001, he joined with his partner Paul Marshall and Arpad Busson, another hedge fund manager, to try to address the plight of Romanian orphans in 2001.
 They founded Absolute Return for Kids (ARK), a children's non-profit.